Altronix/linq-network/_sources/api/api_http/linq_service/linq_service.rst.txt

 LinQ Service
 ============

-The following describes the LinQ Service HTTP API
+The LinQ Network SDK can optionally run an HTTP(S) service if enabled.
+When the HTTP(S) service is enabled, the following API is exposed on the HTTP(S) port.

 .. toctree::
    :maxdepth: 2